eclipse-edc/Virtual-Connector/docs/access_control.md

 Roles are used to differentiate different types of users in the EDC-V ecosystem.
 There are three roles defined in EDC-V:

-- `edcv-admin`: has full access to all resources in all APIs.
+- `admin`: has full access to all resources in all APIs.
 This should **only** be used by human actors to correct errors or fix problems, **never** be used by an automated system!~~
-- `edcv-provisioner`: can manage participant contexts, but cannot access resources of an individual participant context.
+- `provisioner`: can manage participant contexts, but cannot access resources of an individual participant context.
-  Specifically, an `edcv-provisioner` may create participant contexts in the Control Plane and in IdentityHub and may create `Holder` entities in the IssuerService.
+  Specifically, an `provisioner` may create participant contexts in the Control Plane and in IdentityHub and may create `Holder` entities in the IssuerService.
 However, they may not access resources of an individual participant context such as Assets, ContractDefinitions, etc. Clients with the `edc-provisioner` role can also create new clients in the IdP, for example, in KeyCloak that would require having the `realm-admin` or `manage-clients` role.
-- `edcv-participant`: this is the role that all new clients are assigned.
+- `participant`: this is the role that all new clients are assigned.
 Clients with this role can access their own resources in the individual APIs, but cannot manipulate administrative resources (i.e. `participantContext` resources) or resources of other participants.